christopher5106/vagrant-node-simple/README.md

 - create a stack with your git repository, berkshelf enabled,

-- create a NodeJS layer (you can also create a custom layer and add the recipe "opsworks_nodejs" to the setup step, the recipe "opsworks_nodejs::configure" to the configure step, and the recipe to "deploy::nodejs" to the deploy step)
+- create a NodeJS layer (you can also create a custom layer and add the recipe "opsworks_nodejs" to the setup step, the recipe "opsworks_nodejs::configure" to the configure step, and the recipe to "deploy::nodejs" to the deploy step).

 - create an app with name equals to the name of the app in the JSON.